Video

 Set the video frame rate.

-Set the folder where the raw files will be saved.
+Set the folder where the output will be saved.

 The files will be located in a subfolder that has the video ID as the name.